girikgarg8/React/Chapter-5 Let's get hooked/Chapter_5_Class_Notes.md

 `React State`: React components has a built-in state object.
 The state object is where we store the key-value pairs that belong to the component.
 So, if you seee in the bigger picture, there are two objects associated with a component, that is the `props` and `state` object.

-`Controlled Component:` The name itself suggests, it is being "controlled" by somone.
+`Controlled Component:` The name itself suggests, it is being "controlled" by someone.
 Controlled Components are those components which are controlled by React State, and cannot be manipulated by the DOM (Document Object Model)

 `Uncontrolled Component`: Uncontrolled components are the components which are not controlled by the React State, but are instead controlled by the DOM (Document Object Model).